 If you find an injured, sick or orphaned native mammal you are not allowed to keep it as a pet.

-Specialist wildlife rehabilitation groups throughout NSW are licensed to care for these mammals so they can be returned to the wild.
+Specialist wildlife rehabilitation groups throughout New South Wales are licensed to care for these mammals so they can be returned to the wild.
 You can join one of these groups and undertake the specialist training required to care for sick or injured native animals.